-The LTOS platform integrated as X509 credential factory the solution developed by the Italian National Institute of Nuclear Physics (INFN), division of Catania, the e-tokes server.
-E-Tokens server allows central management of robot certificates and provides credential proxies to get seamless and secure access to computing e-Infrastructures, based on local, Grid and Cloud middleware supporting the X.509 standard for authorization.
-This solution permits to add some additional information during the proxy generation process to allow the identification of the individual users that operate using a common robot certificate.
+The LTOS platform integrated as X509 credential factory the solution developed by the Italian National Institute of Nuclear Physics (INFN), division of Catania, the e-Tokens server which allows central management of robot certificates and provides credential proxies to get seamless and secure access to computing e-Infrastructures, based on local, Grid and Cloud middleware supporting the X.509 standard for authorization.
+This solution enables the enrichment of the user identity with additional information during the proxy generation process to allow the identification of the individual users that operates using a shared robot certificate.
 This is key for accounting and traceability of the usage of e-Infrastructures.

 The interaction between the components is described in Figure 2, the steps represented are the following: